nanogchen/FLAMES/readme.md

 Note that the current test is on the Gromacs xtc trajectory (e.g., time and length unit in ps and nm).
 For other types of trajectories, especially saved in LJ units, the unit conversion must be done correctly!

 ## How to cite
 G. Chen, S. Narayanan, G. B. Stephenson, M. J. Servis, S. K.R.S.
 Sankaranarayanan.
 "FLAMES—Fast, Low-storage, Accurate, and Memory-Efficient adaptive Sampling—Approach to Resolve Spatially Dependent Dynamics of Molecular Liquids".
-Submitted.
+Accepted.
+Journal of Chemical Theory and Computation.
 2025.